 Help us Make a Difference

 United Financials Making a Difference (“UFMD”) focuses on bringing Senior Executives in the financial industry together for a conference on leadership and charitable giving.
-This conference will provide an educational platform utilizing the financials’ data to grow their market share and brand loyalty.
+This conference will provide an educational platform for you to develop employees’ talents and maximize their potential within your organization.

-Financials that attend will have a donation made on their behalf via donations raised through vendor contributions, as well as an opportunity to post their commitment for community advocacy on social media.
-There is no cost for the financial organization to attend the event.
-For 2019, the funds will be donated to Children’s Cancer Research Fund.
+Financials that attend will have a donation made on their behalf via funds raised through vendor contributions, as well as an opportunity to post their commitment for community advocacy on social media.
+There is no cost for the financial organization to attend the annual event.
+For 2020, the funds were be donated to Children’s Cancer Research Fund & Big Brothers Big Sisters.

-We hope that you join us on February 13 for this event.
+We hope that you join us for our next event.

 February 13, 2019 Speakers